 - to show commitment in learning what is needed to design and carry out the project;

-- to develop a plan for completion of all stages of the project, and to stick to that plan;
+- to develop a plan for completion of all stages of the project, and to adhere to that plan;

-- to meet with the supervisor and advisory committee when requested and to report fully and regularly on progress;
+- to meet with the Supervisor and Specialist Reader when requested, and to report fully and regularly on progress;

 - to maintain registration in the program and (for international students) to keep any necessary visas and immigration documents up to date;